SaraHadou/Online-Bookstore-Management-System/README.md

 **How to run this project:**

-1- First, get SQL statements existeing in data.sql file and run it on your MySQLWorkbench.
+1- First, get SQL statements existing in data.sql file and run it on your MySQLWorkbench.

 2- Upload the code in IntellJ or whatever your favourite IDE.